Welcome to the Age of the Robot Artisan

 To automate custom fabrication, my colleagues and I are developing an automated suite of tools that can carry out all the steps for making a wide range of components, using multiple processes without human intervention.
 Sensors will also be central to hybrid autonomous manufacturing to control the processes and maintain and assure quality.

-Such autonomous manufacturing systems will make the myriad decisions needed to create a component of the right strength, size and surface finish.
-Artificial intelligence will be required to handle the enormous number of choices of materials, machine settings and process sequences.
-Rather than finding a mass production recipe and never deviating, these autonomous manufacturing systems will choose from a very large set of possible recipes to create parts, and will have the intelligence to assure that the chosen path produces components with the appropriate material properties.
+Such autonomous manufacturing systems will make the myriad decisions needed to create a component of the right strength, size, and surface finish.
+Artificial intelligence will be required to handle the enormous number of choices of materials, machine settings, and process sequences.
+Rather than finding a mass production recipe and never deviating, these autonomous manufacturing systems will choose from a very large set of possible recipes to create parts, and will have the intelligence to ensure that the chosen path produces components with the appropriate material properties.

 Robots could either position small tools on manufactured components or transfer the component from one piece of equipment to another.
 A fully autonomous system could manufacture a wide range of products with a versatile set of tools.
 The systems could source materials and possibly even send out work to specialized cutting and deformation tools, just like a human artisan.